webafrica/RPAMSGVzdA/README.md

 Using Power Automate:

 - Browse to https://www.webafrica.co.za/voip, and find the link next to the text "View the full list of international call rates".
 Download the Excel file behind that link.
 (The file will give you a list of all Voip call rates.).
-- Open the downloaded file, read the data, and store all the "Afghanistan" rates in the table **VoipPrices** (use the database.sql file attached to setup the initial database / table on your machine)
+- Open the downloaded file, read the data, and store all the "Afghanistan" rates in a table called **VoipPrices** (use the database.sql file attached to setup the initial database / table on your machine)
 - Open in the browse the Google Forms RPA test form using the link [here](https://docs.google.com/forms/d/e/1FAIpQLSfT6HYGjRadUwY7OpyCe9QFqhkG0tDdOyIFn9pbVrfo3yMKLg/viewform).
 - Store your name in the "Applicants Name" question in the form.
 - Scrape the site and store description of "What Is Webafrica Voice?", storing it in the "What Is Webafrica Voice?" answer in the Google Form.